Patriarch: Pope to meet Iraqi Shiite leader Sistani in Iraq

 Christian communities that date to the time of Christ were run over by IS militants, and thousands of people were forced to flee in search of safety and a better life.
 The Vatican has called for Iraqi authorities and the international community to provide the security, economic and social conditions to allow them to return, arguing that Christians are a small but crucial part of Iraqi society.

-The meeting’s implicit message of coexistence would resonate among members of the Christian minority, who have expressed fears of demographic change following liberation from the Islamic State.
+The meeting’s implicit message of coexistence would resonate among members of the Christian minority, who have expressed fears of demographic change following liberation from the Islamic State group.
 Most blame militia groups for erecting checkpoints near their villages and homes, deterring many from returning.

 Sistani is a powerful religious figure whose opinion holds sway over the predominately Shiite street.
 He rarely intervenes in political affairs, but his 2014 fatwa was instrumental in the creation of Shiite militia groups who fought the Islamic State alongside Iraqi forces.
 In 2019, his sermon led to the resignation of Prime Minister Adil Abdul-Mahdi amid pressure from anti-government protests.